RobertoFreireFerrazPassos/challenge_MicroService_Async/README.md

 4 - Create Authorization with token

-5 - Insert Observer Design Pattern to listen to consumed events

-6 - Add log messages structure
+5 - Add log messages structure

-7 - Change Services and Repositories Methods to Async
+6 - Change Services and Repositories Methods to Async

+7 - Handling Failures

+Failures cases:

+--> between AppShop Api and RabbitMq

+--> between Credit Card Processor and RabbitMq

+Strategies: [1] Strategies to handle partial failure

+8 - Test all cases of problems using Cache

 ## Notes